 Househunting is a big part of Simon Fenwick’s life – he finds, renovates and manages period properties on behalf of his clients.
 And it was on one of these searches that he discovered his renovation project; Grade II-listed Elm House.

-Simon discovered that the Cotswolds is home to skilled practitioners of all manner of crafts.
-The builder, CN Builders, is based just down the road, carpenter Jon Hitchcock is a neighbour, and blacksmith Ben Landucci, of Iron Forged Designs, who made stair rails, garden furniture and a new front gate, is based in nearby Brackley.
+Simon discovered that the Cotswolds are home to skilled practitioners of all manner of crafts.
+The builders, CN Builders, are based just down the road, carpenter Jon Hitchcock is a neighbour, and blacksmith Ben Landucci, of Iron Forged Designs, who made stair rails, garden furniture and a new front gate, is based in nearby Brackley.

 ‘I thought it might be difficult managing my own renovation,’ says Simon.
 ‘But I managed to stay fairly removed – although there was a moment when it was all stripped out and bare, when I thought it would never go back together again!’

 Simon kept his nerve, though, as a two-storey extension was built; plaster was hacked away; floors were removed; electrics and plumbing renewed; and windows replaced with oak-frame casements, left unsealed for a natural look.

 The house was uninhabitable during the work, but Simon travelled up once a week to keep an eye on progress, taking the opportunity to size up the space for furniture and finishes.
 ‘With a restoration like this, every detail counts,’ he says, ‘and I wanted to make sure I didn’t let the house down.’

 Such was his commitment, that he examined every plank in a shipment of wide oak floorboards from France before granting them a place as part of his floor.

 Even then, he admits to getting the fitter to take them up and start again.
 ‘He’d cut out some of the knots and cracks, but I like boards with character.
 Plus, I’d wanted bigger gaps between the boards.’